AlexSimmonsFCC/geo_hash_testing/README.md

     </script>
 ```

-In your JavaScript load the geohash-helper module alongside ArcGIS modules you are making use of.
+In your JavaScript load the geohash-helper module alongside ArcGIS modules you are using

 ```JavaScript
 require([